 Rising up in the 1950s, Pop Art is a pivotal movement that heralds the onset of contemporary art.
 This post-war style emerged in Britain and America, including imagery from advertising, comic books, and everyday objects.
 Often satirical, Pop Art emphasized banal elements of common goods, and is frequently thought of as a reaction against the subconscious elements of Abstract Expressionism.

-Learn more about the key artworks that define Pop Art.
+Learn more about Pop Art.

 Artists to Know: Andy Warhol, Roy Lichtenstein, Jasper Johns